transformsen/oms-ocr/README.md

   # production mode
   $ npm run start:prod
   ```
+*Please check VERIFICATION.md created for this challenge*
+*Updated this file for consolidated verification of end to end*
 ### Verification

 - The local MongoDB instance by default is started as